standardebooks/tools/README.md

 Generate the `words` file used by the `modernize-hyphenation` script and print to standard output.

+##interactive-sr

+A macro for calling Vim to interactively search and replace a regex on a list of files.

 ##print-manifest-and-spine

 Create a <manifest> and <spine> tag for content.opf based on the passed Standard Ebooks source directory and print to standard output.